MarouenMechtri/CNG-Manager/README.md

 The CNG is designed to provide a set of technologies and network functions in a virtual appliance.
 CNG provides also a RESTful interface to enable the configuration and the programmability of its features by the CNG Manager.

-Before start using CNG Manager we download the CNG image file.
+To download the CNG image file.

 **Download CNG image file from:**